gelvogit/gelvoLinuxDropBoxBackupSystem/README.md

 # gelvoLinuxDropBoxBackupSystem
-Welcome to the Gelvo Linux Drop Box Backup System
+Welcome to the Gelvo Linux DropBox Backup System

 This system will allow you to backup your folders and mysql databases and store the backup in your DropBox account.